Allyl bromide

 Allyl bromide (3-bromopropene) is an organic halide.
-It is an alkylating agent used in synthesis of polymers, pharmaceuticals, synthetic perfumes and other organic compounds.
-Physically, allyl bromide is a colorless liquid with an irritating and persistent smell, however, commercial samples are yellow or brown.
+It is an alkylating agent used in synthesis of polymers, pharmaceuticals, perfumes and other organic compounds.
+Allyl bromide is a colorless liquid, although commercial samples appear yellow or brown.
+It is an irritant and a potentially dangerous alkylating agent.
 Allyl bromide is more reactive but more expensive than allyl chloride, and these considerations guide its use.

 Preparation

+Hydrohalogenation

 Allyl bromide is produced commercially from allyl alcohol and hydrobromic acid: